 Above the clouds the sun shined brightly.
-As we descended through the clouds, the brightness turned gray and light rain surrounded the plane.
-I was flying into Chicago to play at Medinah.
-On this early October morning, I was faced with the and wettest day I’d had so far during my quest to play the Top 100 courses as ranked by Golf Digest for 2017-18.
-Sure, it had rained heavily on the morning of the day that I played Erin Hills, but the rain stopped, and the sun came out.
-My round at Castle Pines was cut short by rain, but that was a shower.
-We probably could have resumed play had I not been so tired.
+As we descended the brightness for the sun set high above the clouds turned gray as light rain engulf our plane.
+I was flying into Chicago to play golf at Medinah Country Club.
+On this early October morning, I was greeted by the wettest day I’d had so far during my quest to play America’s 100 Greatest Courses as ranked by Golf Digest for 2017-18.
+Sure, it had rained heavily on the morning of the day that I played Erin Hills, but the rain stopped, and the sun came out before our delayed tee time.
+My round at Castle Pines was cut short by rain, but that was a brief shower.
+We could have resumed play had I not been so tired.
 This was different.
 This was that cold and lingering misty rain.

-I was invited to play at Medinah by Bill.
-Bill and I met when we played together at Augusta National.
-My round at Oakmont was also the result of an invitation from him.
-At Medinah we were guest of Steve.
-Bill and Steve were colleagues at JLL.
-Mark, who worked with Steve rounded out our foursome.
+I was invited to play at Medinah by Bill whom I’d met when we played together at Augusta National.
+He also arranged my round at Oakmont with one of his colleagues.
+We were hosted at Medinah by Steve, another one of his JLL colleagues.
+Mark, who worked with Steve in Chicago rounded out our foursome.

-When I arrived on the grounds of the Medinah Country Club, I was awe struck by the clubhouse.
-I’ve seen several impressive clubhouses during my quest but in my opinion, none who’s combination of unique design and scale rivaled that of the Medinah Clubhouse.
+I was awe struck by the clubhouse as I arrived the grounds of the Medinah Country Club.
+I’d seen several impressive clubhouses during my quest but in my opinion, none who’s combination of unique design and scale rivaled that of the Medinah Clubhouse.
 The rotunda looked more like the Blue Mosque which sits on high in Istanbul than a clubhouse at a country club.
 I was impressed.
 But I came to Medinah on this wet and overcast day not to marvel at its clubhouse but to take on course #3.
-There are three courses at Medinah, but #3 is the one that has hosted multiple Championships including the 2012 Ryder Cup, three US Opens and two PGA Championships.
+There are three courses at Medinah, but #3 is the one the storied history derived from hosting multiple Championships including the 2012 Ryder Cup, three US Opens and two PGA Championships.

-We met our caddies, Rudy and Jeff on the first tee.
-We chose to play from the white tees.
+We met our caddies, Rudy and Jeff on the first tee as we prepared to play from the white tees.
 They were the first set of tees that measured less than 7000 yards.
 The tips stretch almost 7700 yards.
 The white tees measured just over 6600 yards with a 73.6 rating and a slope of 142.
 There is no sign at the start of the #3 course at Medinah that warns that this is a course for only the most experienced of golfers, but make no mistake about it, this course is hard.
-Its narrow fairways are cut through the trees.
+Its narrow fairways are bound by trees, lots of trees.
 While a couple of holes have slight doglegs, most of the holes play straight from the tee box through the green.

-There was a temporary pause in the misty rain that had dominated the morning.
-As I stood on the tee box, there was a calmness that encompassed me.
+A sudden calmness came over me as I stood on the tee box as a temporary pause in the misty rain that had dominated the morning, punctuiated the moment.
 With overcast skies, the lush greens of the fairways and the trees seemed brighter.
-I am always at peace when I’m in such bucolic surrounds that remind me of the days of my youth when I ran barefoot through open green fields amongst the piney woods of east Texas.
-This calmness did not however lead to a good drive off the first tee.
+I am always at peace when I’m in such bucolic surroundings bring back pleasant memories of running barefooted through open fields amongst the piney woods of east Texas during my boyhood.
 I aimed along the left side of the fairway, the ball flew farther left and landed just left of the fairway bunker, leaving 185 yards to the green.
+That calmness was no help on my drive.

 Not only was I in the bunker, I had short sided myself.
 I hit out of the bunker to 20 feet past the flag.
 I missed the bogey putt and opened my round with a double bogey, but I remained calm because I knew that it was stupidity rather than my golf swing that led to that disaster.
 I must keep reminding myself that golf is more mental than physical.
 It was the mental part of the game that did me in on the first hole.

-The beauty of the course continues with the 150 yard par three second hole.
+The beauty of the course continues on the 150 yard par three second hole.
 The green sits on a peninsula across a pond.
 There is very little room for error on this hole.
 The front, the left side, and the back of the green are protected by water.
 There is a long bunker cut into the hill on the right side of the green.
 From the tee it looks like three separate bunkers.
 Land in this bunker and you bring the water back into play.
-I did just that.
-My tee shot landed in the bunker.
+I did just that as my tee shot landed in the bunker.

 The next shot took both swing skill and mental toughness.
 The hole was between my ball and the water on a green that sloped toward the water.
 I just closed my eyes, swung and hoped for the best!
 Just kidding.
 I concentrated and made a good golf swing.
 The ball rolled to within 18 inches of the cup.